 For More Information about the needs the World Scouting Museum has for Scouting Memorabilia to add to our Collection.

 Robert Lynn Horne Merit Badge College: (RLHMBC) Click Here

 For More Information about the Individual and Group Merit Badge College classes we offer please click on the link above.

-The Las Vegas International Scouting Museum is dedicated to:
+The World Scouting Museum is dedicated to:

-Communicating the continuing significance of Scouting’s historical values and principles to present and future generations.
+Communicate the continuing significance of Scouting’s historical values and principles to present and future generations.

-Promoting World Peace by acknowledging and demonstrating the similarities of youth in every country and culture.
+Promote World Peace by acknowledging and demonstrating the similarities of youth in every country and culture.

 Disseminate the inspirational stories of individuals whose lives have been impacted and changed by the Scouting program and its timeless ideals and values.

 Be the foremost repository of International Scouting memorabilia.